 Your Followers, your Leader, and any member of your Organization gain Inspired any time you successfully use an Obey call on them.
 You are affected the same way by their Obey calls on yourself.
 No one may benefit from this Perk more than once per scene.

 Your time with tragedy has worn you down, little by little and finally, with a gasp and a whimper, it broke you.
 You are trying to live a different kind of life now, but the ghosts of your old story haunt you to this day.
 At the end of any scene when combat breaks out, or when people discuss violence around you, you are Traumatized.

 Gothic Perks and Flaws

 You rarely ever crack a smile or make a joke, even in good company.
 A stern rebuke and possibly a lecture is the only reward for guile aimed at you.
-In any scene in which you have remained completely stoic and serious, with no facial expression, you may gain one use of Discipline against Obey calls.
+In any scene in which you have remained completely stoic and serious, with no facial expression, you may gain one use of Nerve against Obey calls.

 Your faith in the Lord is the strong pillar that you have built your life upon, and you never falter or shake in your convictions.
 As a result, you feel blessed that the Lord answers your call when you pray for assistance.